Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/dd-larger-than-cluster.png"
+alt="A picture of a jupyter notebook input and output cells next to an image of the dask dashboard with the results of the equivilent dask graph being run.
+The output cell of the jupyter notebook shows a KilledWorker error."
 />

 The image above shows an example of this happening.
 In this example I used a Dask cluster with 2 workers each with 4 GB of memory and get a killed worker error when I try to aggregate 10 6,000,000 row files.